 It's time to bring the same visibility to your app's network waterfall.

 Using Cloudflare Mobile SDK, you can identify top N requests, slow requests, and requests most likely to fail.
 You can also inspect all the third party calls your app is making through included libraries.
-Always suspected that ad network you're calling out to is killing your app's performance?
+Always suspected that ad network you're calling out to is crippling your app's performance?
 Now you know.

 Our aim is to make this data as useful as possible.
 We know you're already looking at engagement data in tools like Mixpanel, Amplitude, and Heap.
 To this end, we're making it as easy as possible to correlate network experience data with the event and engagement data you're already tracking.